 Implementation of FASB ASU 2016-02, Leases - In February 2016, FASB issued ASU 2016-02, Leases (Topic 842), which among other things, requires the recognition of right-to-use lease assets and lease liabilities on the balance sheet of lessees for operating leases, along with the disclosure of key information about leasing arrangements.
 A lessee is required to record lease assets and lease liabilities for all leases with a term of greater than 12 months.
 Leases with a term of 12 months or less will be accounted for in a manner similar to existing guidance for operating leases.
-The standard will be effective for not-for-profit entities for fiscal years beginning after December 15, 2021.
-Early adoption is permitted.
-The Organization is currently evaluating this new standard and the impact it will have on its financial statements.
-The new Statement is not expected to have a material effect on the Organization's financial statements.
+The Organization is not a party to any material leases that met the criteria for recognition, therefore the implementation of ASU 2016-02 did not have a material effect on the Organization's financial statements.